d-kleine/Reinforcement-Learning/Project2_Continuous-control/Report.md

 ![Plot rewards](https://github.com/d-kleine/Udacity_DRLND/blob/main/Project2_Continuous-control/plot_rewards.png)

 ## Improvements
+* Tune the hyperparameters and optimize the NN
-In order to gain better overall performance, other types of Actor-Critic methods (e.g., GAE, Q-Prop) could be used.
+* In order to gain better overall performance, other types of Actor-Critic methods (e.g., GAE, Q-Prop, PPO) could be used.
 Also, recurrent versions of these algorithms could have a positive effect on the overall performance.